Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla

-The International Mobile Subscriber Identity (IMSI) is a globally unique identifier assigned to every mobile subscriber in 3GPP-based networks such as GSM, UMTS, and LTE~\cite{3gpp.23.003}.
+\textbf{$\bullet$ IMSI Catching.} The International Mobile Subscriber Identity (IMSI) is a globally unique identifier assigned to every mobile subscriber in 3GPP-based networks such as LTE~\cite{3gpp.23.003}.
 To reduce the risk of tracking, devices typically use temporary identifiers, such as the Temporary Mobile Subscriber Identity (TMSI).
-However, during certain control-plane procedures, particularly initial registration, network reattachment, or when temporary identifiers are unavailable, a device may be required to transmit its IMSI in cleartext.
+However, during certain control-plane procedures, particularly initial registration, network reattachment, or when temporary identifiers are unavailable, a device may need to transmit its IMSI in cleartext.

-Apart from passive eavesdropping, adversaries can exploit this behavior using active transmitters.
-They can advertise spoofed Public Land Mobile Network (PLMN) identifiers and may transmit at elevated power to encourage a device to begin attachments.
-Alternatively, spoofing certain Radio Resource Control (RRC) and Non-access stratum (NAS) level messages can force the UE to reveal its identifiers, for example, by issuing NAS \texttt{IdentityRequest} messages.
-This process, commonly known as \emph{IMSI catching}, enables adversaries to correlate credentials to specific individuals.
-According to 3GPP specifications, the network is permitted to request the real IMSI for authentication or administrative purposes, and the UE is expected to comply even if the network has not yet been authenticated.
-Once acquired, the IMSI can be used for location tracking, denial-of-service, or as a pivot for more advanced protocol-level attacks.
-The design and deployment of IMSI catchers have been thoroughly analyzed in prior works~\cite{PALAMA21:IMSI-Catchers, Yu19:Catchers, Erni22:AdaptOver, Kotuliak22:LTrack, Park19:AnatomyOC}.